 Joy Mowle first visited 'Uzima Orphan Centre' in 2010, and after several further visits became involved 2 years later.
 In 2013, 'Uzima in Our Hands' was registered as a Charity in the UK (1153181) to help support Uzima Orphan and Day Care Centre.
 Uzima is Swahili for 'Life and Hope'.

-Now Joy, with Rachel Beasley and Louise Collins (trustees), heads up fund raising in the UK and visits yearly to support the Centre.
+Now Joy, with Rachel Beasley, Louise Collins and Viv Collins (trustees), heads up fund raising in the UK and visits yearly to support the Centre.

 Over time the charity has moved away from supporting a Centre to giving scholarships to very vulnerable children to get an education and hope for the future.
 We now no longer work with Evans but have partnered with a charity in Kenya called 'Rise to Shine Education Foundation'.
 This charity is headed up by Emily Bakhitah who was once herself a student in need of a scholarship.